 Articles Tagged with diabetes

-SGLT2 Inhibitor Diabetes Drugs
+SGLT2 Inhibitors: An Overview of Risky Diabetes Drugs

 Originally touted as a wonder drug, a new class of medications based on SGLT2 inhibitors promised to help those suffering from Type 2 diabetes by increasing their ability to lower and control their blood sugar, while also lowering body weight and blood pressure.
 Pharmaceutical companies were hoping that these new products could potentially become blockbuster drugs.
 Invokana and Farxiga are two examples of SGLT2 inhibitors.